MarisaKirisame/DefComBlog/Calculator.md

 OK.
 What feature should it have?

 Almost none.
 The more feature a language have, the harder it is to design and implement.
 To ease such a task, we will be doing, essentially, agile development.
-We will design a simple language, write the compiler, refactor the code, add more feature to the language and repeat.
+We will design and implement a simple language, refactor the code, add more feature to the language and repeat.
 This way, the learning curve will be smoother, and you get to see the conflict between different programming language features, and the conflict between performance and expressivity, as the language evolve.

-## Enough talking!
-Let's get to the action!

-Alright, alright, chill.
+## Language Definition

-We shall begin with a language so simple, your (non-scientific) calculator will laugh at it.
+Our language is so simple that your (non-scientific) calculator will laugh at it.
 It has exactly three features: number (an integer), plus (add two number), and multiply (time two number).

 Now we have to specify the JSON format for our program.